sunshizhuo/ODEs-in-Stokes-Groupoids/README.md

 # ODEs-in-Stokes-Groupoids
-A Project written from pure python to symbolically solve ODEs on the Stokes groupoid
+A Project written from pure python to symbolically solve ODEs on the Stokes groupoid.

+Instructor: Professor Marco Gualtieri

 ## Introduction